jexxa-projects/Jexxa/tutorials/BookStore/README.md

 ### Package structure

-In our tutorials we use following package structure:
+In our tutorials we use following package structure.
+Please note that this package structure is just a recommendation but Jexxa offers some convenience methods if you use it.
+That's why we recommend to start with this structure:

 *   applicationservice